bnasim2024/Designing-an-ISP-Network-to-Provide-Wired-and-Wireless-Internet-Connections/README.md

-# Designing-an-ISP-Network-to-Provide-Wired-and-Wireless-Internet-Connections
+Title:  Designing-an-ISP-Network-to-Provide-Wired-and-Wireless-Internet-Connections
-Cisco Packet Tracer Version: 8.2.1.0118
+Cisco Packet Tracer Version: 8.2.1.0118.

 We take the help of networks to facilitate our daily work and to communicate with each other.
 But in many cases, especially towards the village, we face various problems to connect to the network.
 Although various ISP companies are now working to connect the Internet to the wire, some problems